Brexit to blame for airports chaos, says Sadiq Khan

 “This is self-inflicted from the government.
 It isn’t about Covid.
 This is about Brexit plus Covid.”

-“If anybody’s solution is we need to do is employ cheap labour from somewhere else – I didn’t vote for Brexit, but the country did and we made our choice.
+“If anybody’s solution is that all we need to do is employ cheap labour from somewhere else – I didn’t vote for Brexit, but the country did and we made our choice.

 “Airports across Europe have also had the same queues, so if it was just a Brexit issue, then that wouldn’t be the case.

-“As with lorry drivers, we found the solutions were actually in making sure decent salaries were paid, that people was trained here in this country, that people were attracted to a job not just by better salaries but also better conditions as well.
+“As with lorry drivers, we found the solutions were actually in making sure decent salaries were paid, that people were trained here in this country, that people were attracted to a job not just by better salaries, but also better conditions as well.

 Mr Shapps said he had introduced changes to make it quicker for new airport recruits to get security clearance and start training, but insisted it was “principally” the responsibility of the industry to sort out problems in time for the summer holidays.

-And he said he would take action to speed up compensation claims from passengers.

-The transport secretary said he wanted a “proper dispute resolution, a proper charter for passengers”, to make sure that they can get a quick and straightforward compensation or be put on other flights.
+The transport secretary said he wanted a “proper dispute resolution, a proper charter for passengers”, to make sure that they have access to a quick and straightforward system for claiming compensation, or can be put on alternative flights.

 Register for free to continue reading